Enrikerf/docker-lemp/README.md

 # Docker images for LEMP stack

-the goal of this repository is to hold the images for it utilisation in others docker-composer or by itself, the docker-compose on this repository is for developing and documentation.
+>if your on github: the goal of this repository is to hold the images for it utilisation in others docker-composer or by itself,the docker-compose on this repository is for developing and documentation.

 To see the docker images names goes to DockerHub: https://hub.docker.com/u/enrikerf